2 Physical and Chemical Properties and Separation of a Mixture

 Iodine

-2. Carefully place a couple of crystals of iodine into a dry test tube, and heat the test tube very gently in a Bunsen flame.
-Describe the changes you observe.
+1. Carefully place a couple of crystals of iodine into a dry test tube.
+Observe the iodine crystals in the test tube.

 Based on your observations, determine if you observed physical or chemical changes, and if you observed a phase change, determine what this phase change is called (use this figure for the terms).